Potato Cheese Soup = A United Family Meal

 • ¼ tsp pepper

 Add in the stock, dill, salt, and pepper.
 Bring to a boil, then turn down flame to simmer the soup.
-Cover and cook until the vegetables are tender – test with a fork.
+Cover and cook until the vegetables are tender – test if carrots are easily pierced with a fork.

-Purée the soup in a blender or food processor.
-You will probably have to do this in batches and, because of this, a second pot will be needed into which you empty the puréed batches.
+Add milk to the pot, then pour into a blender or food processor.
+Puree until smooth.
+(Depending on the size of your blender, you may have to do this in batches and, because of this, a second pot will be needed into which you empty the puréed batches.)

 This soup is delicious served with homemade French bread – https://vegcookingforcarnivoresblog.com/2014/05/18/ooo-la-la-les-baguettes-tres-simple/